prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/pytest.md

 #### Installation

-Once you have learned how to install modules using the `pip` package manager, you should be able to use it to install a third-party module called `pytest`, which provides some useful testing capabilities.
+Once you have learned how to install packages using the `pip` package manager, you should be able to use it to install a third-party module called `pytest`, which provides some useful testing capabilities.

 First install `pytest`, if necessary: